PySimpleGUI/DocsCleanup/readme.md

 ## Galleries :art:

-Work on a more formal gallery of user-submitted GUIs as well as those found on GitHub is underway but as of this writing is not complete.
+Work on a more formal gallery of user-submitted GUIs as well as those found on GitHub is underway but as of this writing it's not complete.
 There are currently 2 places you can go to see some screenshots in a centralized way.
 Hopefully, a Wiki or other mechanism can be released soon to do justice to the awesome creations people are making.

 ### User Submitted Gallery